DriedYellowPeach/journal/vim/table_eidt_tricks.md

 of the line.
 Useful for selecting a rectangle in Visual mode and editing a table.

+To summarize, `virtualedit` let you put cursor on anywhere.

 I use this to add a column of `|` as right bound.
 Suppose you have this unfinished table:
 ```
 1 | 🌸            | 🌸       |